ThyW/mdtoc/readme.md

   FILE                 path to a markdown file
-  -i COUNT             use COUNT spaces for indentation -h                   show this help message"
+  -i COUNT             use COUNT spaces for indentation -h                   show this help message
 ```